 snow.
 Of note is that the lyrics to this song aren't included in the insert, making me wonder if this song was just written

 at the last minute to fill time.
 Either way, it's one of the best on here.

-"Beholding the Throne of Might" is another mid-paced song that some would see as a tribute
+"Beholding the Throne of Might" is another mid-paced song that some would see as

-be denied.
+cannot be denied.
 This isn't simply Celtic Frost with harsher vocals.
 The atmosphere being created on this album is pure Darkthrone,

 regardless of the style they utilize to do so.

-The next song's lyrics were penned by none other than Varg Vikernes and, strangely, the
+The next song's lyrics were penned by none other than Varg Vikernes and, strangely,

-song is actually similar to something that one would expect from Burzum.
+the song is actually similar to something that one would expect from Burzum.
 "Quintessence" is the most epic song ever written

 by Darkthrone.
 The atmosphere is cold and filled with doom.
 Nocturno Culto's vocals are filled with such anguish and utter

 hatred.
-This is one of the most inspired vocal performances in the history of Black Metal.
+This is one of the most inspired vocal performances in the history of black metal.
 Near the end, it is absolutely

 bone chilling as his tormented voice screams: